 You might think, knowing me as you do, that I disliked him from the beginning.
 Well, yes, I did.
 I was bratty and snide.
 But I grew up.
 I began to appreciate his talent with animals.
 Mostly, I came to respect how much he adored my sister’s growing family.
 My biological father didn’t care if I lived or died, as far as I knew, and it meant the world to me that my nieces knew their daddy loved them.
 I thanked him again and again for that, and for being a good provider.
 I went out of my way to use specifics and make it personal.
 My sister is happy, and I’m grateful.
 I gave my brother in-law thoughtful presents, like Church magazines on Daddy Daughter Dates and a framed black-and-white I took of his beloved golden retriever, Maggie.
 I took endless photos of him and his daughters laughing and playing.
 He’s never spoken to me, except to make fun of me once in front of his buddy.
 (I didn’t know that Bear Lake is one body of water straddling Utah and Idaho and not 2 lakes with the same name.)

-One time, I complained to my brother before driving to Mel and Dan’s for Easter dinner.
-“Every time we’re there, he’s going on and on about another group he hates.”
+One time, I drove my brother and I to Mel and Dan’s for Easter dinner.
+“Every time we’re there,” I complained.
+“He’s going on about another group he hates.”

-My little brother was in junior high then.
-“You don’t know him,” he responded.
+“You don’t know him,” he responded, annoyed. was in junior high then.
 “You haven’t been here for a long time.”